nmenant/iControl_LX_Lab/docs/class4/module1/lab1.rst

 Task 2 - Start/Stop/Restart the daemons
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-On an iWorkflow platform command prompt (ssh to iWorkfow), execute the
+Connect via ssh to your iWorkflow platform (a shortcut already exist in PuTTY - 10.1.10.20, Root/Default).
+Execute the
 following:

   ``bigstart status restnoded``